SMemsky/Dijkstra/README.md

 # Status

 Project is currently abandoned.
-Everything is licensed under WTFPL (see LICENSE)
+Everything in src is licensed under WTFPL (see LICENSE)

 ## Compilation